atomjump/atomjumpcom-content-only/messaging-user-guide.md

 To unsubscribe from a subscribed forum, click ‘Settings’ and then ‘unsubscribe’ (after you are logged in), or click the green ‘ear’ icon on the messaging page.

 ## To Set up a Group
 Share the web address of your forum with your group.
-You can find this quickly on atomjump.org by tapping the ‘share’ icon in the top right hand corner.
+You can find this quickly on atomjump.com by tapping the 'share' icon in the top right hand corner of the underlying page.
 Each individual can then choose to become a forum subscriber to get ongoing notifications.

 ## To Set up a Private Group
 On atomjump.org, you can enter a group name, and tap the bottom entry ‘Create a private group’.
 This will automatically fill in an email for us.
 Please replace the group password before sending the email.
 On atomjump.org, this costs $US 10 / year, and you can sign up on this page.
 On other forums, you should contact your system administrator to add a forum password.